Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 ## Generic vegetable peelers

-The solution involves making `VegetablePeeler` generic.
-We don't just implement a `VegetablePeeler`, we also declare which vegetable it can peel.
+For a better solution, we can make `VegetablePeeler` generic.
+When implementing a `VegetablePeeler`, we also have to declare which vegetable it is allowed to peel.

 ```py
 from typing import Generic, Protocol, TypeVar